Do you believe in the power of music to heal? Are you deeply compassionate and caring? Do you want to help change lives with music?

 Music therapists work with people of all ages: in hospitals, schools, nursing homes, clinics, rehabilitation centers, hospice and wellness programs.
 The client and the music therapist engage together in music making, listening and exploring meaning and memories associated with music.
 Music therapists are creative musicians who are committed to music and personal growth, and have a desire to help others.

 Our Music Therapy program has a unique partnership with Spartanburg Regional Health System to provide clinical experiences for students.
-Dr. Elizabeth York and Dr. Carol Shultis, have worked in the field for over 30 years with a wide variety of clinical populations.
+Our Associate Professor of Music Therapy, Dr. Carol Shultis, has worked in the field for more than 30 years with a wide variety of clinical populations.

 - Music Therapy training is conducted within the Petrie School of Music, known for its musical excellence

 - Practicum experiences conducted with adults and children in the community; faculty members serve onsite as mentors and supervisors

 - Classroom and individual instruction in improvisation and creative skills for clinical use